3M Stock Remains an Attractive Defensive Play

 Nevertheless, 3M’s dividend may be one of the safer ones out there.
 With blue chips like Exxon Mobil (NYSE:XOM) freezing their dividend, income investors should consider stronger opportunities than that venerable oil company.

 3M stock could also be a “buy for the dividend, stay for the rebound” opportunity.
 I’m not the only one who thinks the stock could continue to climb higher.
-CFRA’s Colin Scarola recently upgraded shares from “hold” to “buy,” giving the stock a $177 per share price target.
+Last month, CFRA’s Colin Scarola upgraded shares from “hold” to “buy,” giving the stock a $177 per share price target.

 His rationale?
 The analyst sees demand for coronavirus equipment minimizing revenue declines.
 But, other analysts say that the company still faces several risks, besides continued global economic weakness.